2025 Annual Service Plan

 • Technical analysis and operational insight

 2025 Annual Service Plan.
 Stakeholder and public consultation.
+Technical analysis and operational insights.
 5-Year Service and Customer Experience Action plan (2024-2028).
-Custom experience and equity considerations.
-Technical analysis and operational insights.
+Customer experience and equity considerations.

 Consultation process

-From July to November 2024, the TTC is engaging customers and stakeholders to help inform the 2025 Annual Service Plan.
-As the consultation process unfolds, we will post presentations, summaries, and other relevant links to this page.
+The TTC engaged customers and the Planning Advisory Group to help inform the 2025 Annual Service Plan.
+We have posted presentations, summaries, and other relevant links to this page.

 2025 Annual Service Plan Consultation Process.
 Round one (Summer 2024): Seek feedback on preliminary proposed service initiatives.
 Round 2 (Fall 2024): Seek feedback on final proposed service initiatives.